qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 **Editing WMS Layer Settings**

-Once you've completed the |mActionAddWmsLayer| :sup:`Add WMS layer` procedure, there is no way to change the settings.
+Once you've completed the |addWmsLayer| :sup:`Add WMS layer` procedure, there is no way to change the settings.
 A work-around is to delete the layer completely and start again.